reficio/p2-maven-plugin/README.md

 ### Pull requests
 If you submit a pull request please make sure to add an unit/integration test case that covers the feature.
 Pull requests without a proper test coverage may not be pulled at all.
+Ensure that the pull request title matches the title of the issue.
+The title of the pull request is used for the automated generated release notes.

 ### Running integration tests